HL7/davinci-atr/input/pagecontent/OperationDefinition-member-add-intro.md

 #### Effect of Attribution List Status on the member-add operation

-* The Producer **SHALL** allow the member-add operation only when the attribution list status is "draft".
+* The Producer **SHALL** allow the member-add operation only when the attribution list status is "draft" or "open".

 * When the attribution list status is "final" the Producer **SHALL** reject the operation with appropriate OperationOutcome.